 This is one of the basic reference data lists, which contain all units you work with.
 These units are used to measure jobs you perform.
 For example, translators use words, hours, pages as measure units.

 When a new Unit is added, you specify the following attributes:

 Name.
 This is the name of the unit displayed throughout the app and printed in documents.
 Examples: ‘words’, ‘hours’, ‘pages’.

 General adjustment factor.
 Default value for this field is 1.
 It is used to express all volumes in some 'average' unit, allowing to see weighted quantity for all jobs in a single table column regardless of units used in job tasks.
 In other words, no matter if you count your jobs by words or by hours, Adjustment factor allows to get weighted volume of all jobs.
-You are free to choose which unit will be a "base unit".
-For example, if base unit is "words", set adjustment factor for Words unit as 1.
+You are free to choose which unit will be a "base unit" - it will simply be that unit whose adjustment factor is set to 1 (in a case when Base unit field is empty).
+For example, if base unit is "words", set adjustment factor for Words unit to 1.
 And then estimate adjustment factors for other units knowing that one (1) is used for Words.
 For example, if one line is 55 characters, which is approximately 11 words, set this value as adjustment factor for Lines unit.
 If you translate 300 words per hour, use this value as an adjustment factor for Hours units.

 When you generate charts, Adjustment factor allow to make it possible to include quantities in different units into a single chart.
 And Job list table contains Weighted volume column, which allows to summarize values in this column.